sneh-ach/Heracleia-Depth-and-RGB/README.md

 # Overview

-This code is written in Python and uses the OpenCV and DepthAI libraries to generate depth videos from stereo cameras.
-This code captures video and depth data from a device using the DepthAI library.
-The video data is captured from a color camera, and the depth data is captured from a stereo depth sensor.
-The depth data is transformed into a grayscale image and color-mapped for display.
-Both the video and depth data are then written to two separate .avi files.
-The code uses OpenCV for display and video writing.
+This code is using the OpenCV and DepthAI libraries to create a stereo depth pipeline and output two videos: one of the color frame and another of the disparity frame in color map.
+The pipeline consists of several nodes that are linked together to process the video feed from the stereo cameras.
+The nodes handle the properties of the cameras, stereo depth calculation, and outputting the video frames.
+The output videos are saved using the VideoWriter object of the OpenCV library and are written in XVID format.
+The color map used for the disparity frame is "COLORMAP_BONE".
+The code also creates windows to display the video frames in real-time and waits for the user to press 'q' to stop the loop and release the VideoWriter objects.

 # Dependencies